-Finding yourself needing a divorce lawyer to progress with the dissolution of your marriage can be bewildering and daunting regardless of fault or blame.
+Finding yourself needing a divorce lawyer to progress with the dissolution of your marriage can be bewildering and daunting, regardless of fault or blame.
 There is so much to think about from property to financial affairs, let alone the factor of any children that may also be involved.
 Appointing a divorce lawyer to support and guide you through this time will help you to learn where you stand and what you are both entitled to and accountable for.

 Using an amicable and non-confrontational approach, Morlings Solicitors family law specialists are here to navigate you through the divorce process and work to reach agreement on any issues that need to be resolved before the final termination of the marriage is granted.

-- check that you are eligible to apply for a divorce and advise you on how to obtain a legal separation should the eligibility criteria not be met;
+- check that you are eligible to apply for a divorce and advise you on how to obtain a legal separation should the eligibility criteria not be met

-- complete all necessary paperwork;
+- complete all necessary paperwork

-- work to reach a suitable arrangement between you both where there are children to be considered, for example custody and financial provisions.
+- work to reach a suitable arrangement between you both where there are children to be considered, for example custody and financial provisions

-- help you to apply for a parental responsibility order where you have no legal rights in respect of a child you have cared for;
+- help you to apply for a parental responsibility order where you have no legal rights in respect of a child you have cared for

-- help you to sort out financial matters and to resolve property disputes;
+- help you to sort out financial matters and to resolve property disputes

-- advise you on making a will or updating an existing will in which your spouse may be mentioned;
+- advise you on making a will or updating an existing will in which your spouse may be mentioned

-- liaise with pension providers when there are issues around entitlement to split pension benefits;
+- liaise with pension providers when there are issues around entitlement to split pension benefits

-- represent your interest should any aspect of your divorce result in a hearing before the courts.
+- represent your interest should any aspect of your divorce result in a hearing before the courts

 We can also offer signposting to support systems should either party be involved in domestic violence or abuse.

 Fixed cost initial appointment

-Legal aid may also be available in certain cases and is normally always available for defending care proceedings and taking steps to protect against domestic violence or child abuse
+Legal aid may also be available in certain cases and is normally always available for defending care proceedings and taking steps to protect against domestic violence or child abuse.